lerna-lite/lerna-lite/packages/watch/README.md

 $ lerna watch --watch-removed-dir -- <command>
 ```

-> **Note** When enabling any of these extra watch events above, you might need to know if the file(s) or directory(ies) were added, removed or changed, and for this use case, you can use `$LERNA_FILE_CHANGE_TYPE`.
-Also note that Chokidar event names to remove a file or directory are `unlink` and `unlinkDir`.

-> **Note** an important thing to be aware with Chokidar is that `add`/`addDir` events are also emitted for matching paths while instantiating the watching as chokidar discovers these file paths (before the `ready` event).
-In other words, when this option is disabled (not recommended) it will fire an event for each file/directory that are discovered when initializing the watch, which why we change the default of [`--ignore-initial`](#--ignore-initial) to be enabled by default to avoid sending a ton of changes.

 ## Chokidar Options
 Most Chokidar options are available and exposed (with some exceptions like `cwd`).
 The option descriptions below are summarized, refer to the Chokidar [options](https://github.com/paulmillr/chokidar#api) website for more detailed informations.